birsoyo/HydraCube/README.md

 # HydraCube
-Draw a cube with Hydra
+Draw a red cube with Hydra.
-Trying to get materials work but they are not working.

 # Building
 Only tested on windows.